criteo/cypress-typed-stubs/README.md

 The stub can be adapted based on the default configuration:

-- change HTTP status
+- change HTTP status:

 ```typescript
 EndpointHelper.stub(getById.defaultConfig().withStatusCode(500));
 ```

-- adapt the fixture.
-Mapping is type checked
+- adapt the fixture (mapping is type checked):

 ```typescript
 EndpointHelper.stub(